Revanth-05/html-portfolio/README.md

 # html-portfolio

 Hey Everyone ,
-This is a Website Which I have Created using basic html code To view my Project you can Download the files and Run
+This is a Resume / Portfolio Which I have Created using basic html code To view my Project you can Download the files and Run

                 else
 click on the link below: